 The latest trailer for the upcoming season 11 of BBC's Doctor Who features Jodie Whittaker (Broadchurch) literally breaking a glass ceiling.
-While many fans are excited about the new series, some of the negative response has stemmed from objection to a female actor taking on the traditionally male role.
+While many fans are excited about the new series, some of the negative response has stemmed from objections to a female actor taking on the traditionally male role.
 With today's teaser, the show and Whittaker have issued a clear response.

 Since the show began in 1963, the Doctor has been portrayed by 13 different men, making Whittaker the first women to take over, following Peter Capaldi's departure in last year's Christmas special.
-Doctor Who fans have since been preparing for big changes.
-Steven Moffat, the showrunner since Matt Smith took the lead in 2010, will be replaced by Broadchurch creator Chris Chibnall.
+Doctor Who fans have since been preparing for big changes, as Steven Moffat, the showrunner since Matt Smith took the lead in 2010, will be replaced by Broadchurch creator Chris Chibnall.
 Previous trailers have also revealed that three regular companions will be joining the Doctor aboard the TARDIS, instead of one.
 The new series is set to premiere next month.

 BBC America published the 20-second teaser to its official Twitter this morning with caption: "The Doctor’s ready.
 Are you?"
 As a broken stained-glass ceiling rains down on Whittaker in the middle of a massive cathedral, she nonchalantly utters, "Whoops."
 Check out the full trailer below: